-After about four or five years, German cars started developing significant issues, coolant leaks, oil leaks, water ingress that would rot the chassis, timing, chain problems, and air suspension settling out in the car.
+After about four or five years, German cars started developing significant issues, coolant leaks, oil leaks, water ingress that would rot the chassis, timing, chain problems, and air suspension settling in the car.
 It would collapse or fall onto one side, creating dangerous driving conditions.

 Everybody knows BMW is known for its high-quality finishing performance, driving dynamics, overall quality feel, and stylish looks.
-Mercedes-Benz has a reliability issue, and the issue is generally new technology.
+Mercedes-Benz has a reliability issue, and the problem is generally new technology.
 Often, they struggle with reliability because they’re trying to introduce new technology and innovations.

 Why are German cars unreliable?